jhthorsen/mojo-tar/README.md

 ## create

-    $cb = $tar->create(\@files);
+    $cb = $tar->create;

-This method can take a list of [Mojo::File](https://metacpan.org/pod/Mojo%3A%3AFile), [Mojo::Tar::File](https://metacpan.org/pod/Mojo%3A%3ATar%3A%3AFile) or plain strings and return a callback that will return a chunk of the tar file each time it is called and an empty string when all files has been processed.
+This method will take ["files"](#files) and return a callback that will return a chunk of the tar file each time it is called, and an empty string when all files has been processed.
 Example:

     while (length(my $chunk = $cb->())) {
       warn sprintf qq(Got %sb of tar data\n), length $chunk;